 In addition to being Intelligence Community Joint Duty accredited, Todd is both a Certified Intelligence Officer and a Certified Counterintelligence Officer of the FBI.
 He has had several foreign assignments during his career to Asia, Latin America, and Australia.
 He also served as the Assistant Legal Attaché for International Terrorism at the U.S. Embassy, Riyadh, Kingdom of Saudi Arabia in 2009.

 After retirement, Todd established a boutique law practice in the Fort Worth area.
 His practice focused on corporate internal investigations in support of corporate compliance programs, public agency accountability as private independent counsel, cyber blackmail and cyber bullying relief, business law and contracts, wills and estate planning, and mediation and arbitration.
 The firm wound down and closed on December 31, 2017 to engage in other business pursuits.

-He is a former Public Affairs Officer of both a Customs Service division and an FBI division, and is a sought after and frequent on-air guest commentator in the Dallas-Fort Worth and Los Angeles media markets to discuss terrorism, ISIS, Iranian WMD proliferation, and cyber security issues, and has appeared on several podcasts.
+He is a former Public Affairs Officer of both a Customs Service division and an FBI division, and is a sought after and frequent on-air guest commentator in the Dallas-Fort Worth and Los Angeles media markets to discuss violent crime, terrorism, ISIS, Iranian WMD proliferation, and cyber security issues, and has appeared on several podcasts.